HishamJaffar98/NeoShip/README.md

 # NeoShip
 ***
-A 3D ambient flying game where you venture in a blocky world while listening to lofi house music.
+A 3D ambient flying game where you venture in a blocky world while listening to lofi house music, with an emphasis on particle systems.
+Built using C# for Unity.
+Particle systems within the game were built using Shuriken particle system as well as the VFX Graph.

 # Project Structure
 ***